HYALURONIC ACID AND FACIAL ENHANCEMENT

 • Plump the lips for a more sensual and harmonious smile.

-• Fill wrinkles and fine lines (nasolabial folds, marionette lines, forehead wrinkles).
+• Fill in wrinkles and fine lines (nasolabial folds, marionette lines, forehead wrinkles).

-• Restore lost volume in the cheekbones and temples.
+• Restore lost volume in the cheekbones and temples area.

 • Redefine the facial oval for a natural lifting effect.

-Results are immediate and typically last between 6 and 18 months, depending on the treated area and the type of hyaluronic acid used.
+The results are immediate and last on average 6 to 18 months, depending on the treated area and the type of hyaluronic acid used.

-Expression lines (forehead wrinkles, glabellar lines, crow’s feet) can sometimes give a tired or stern appearance.
-Botulinum toxin (Botox) injections help relax these muscles while maintaining a natural expression.
+Expression lines (forehead lines, glabellar lines, crow’s feet) can sometimes give a tired or severe look.
+Injections of botulinum toxin help relax these muscles while preserving a natural expression.

 • Immediate rejuvenating effect without surgery.